 September 20, 21, and 22, 2019

-The Food Studies Program has a booth at this year's Common Ground Country Fair in Unity, ME.
-We will be spreading the good word about the Program and doing lots of mingling.
-Interested in volunteering?
-Contact Lisa Marie (firstname.lastname@example.org or 207-780-4490) for more info.
+The Food Studies Program had a booth at this year's Common Ground Country Fair in Unity, ME.
 The CGCF is put on each year by the Maine Organic Farmers and Gardeners Association whose mission "educates about and advocates for organic agriculture, illuminating its interdependence with a healthy environment, local food production, and thriving communities."
-A fantastic opportunity for students to learn and network!

 Food Studies Program Earth Day Celebration